mumtazahmadui/javascript-delete-operator/README.md

 >If you say 'undefined' no you are wrong.
 The output is 10.
 But why ????

-As i mentioned earlier it is used the delete the object property only.
+As i mentioned earlier it is used the delete the object property only. ```delete``` operators don’t affect local variables.